French National Centre for Scientific Research: Organization

-The National Committee for Scientific Research, which is in charge of the recruitment and evaluation of researchers, is divided into 47 sections (e.g. section 41 is mathematics, section 7 is computer science and control, and so on).
+The National Committee for Scientific Research, which is in charge of the recruitment and evaluation of researchers, is divided into 47 sections (e.g. Section 41 is mathematics, Section 7 is computer science and control, and so on).
 Research groups are affiliated with one primary institute and an optional secondary institute; the researchers themselves belong to one section.
 For administrative purposes, the CNRS is divided into 18 regional divisions (including four for the Paris region).

 Employment

-Researchers who are permanent employees of the CNRS are classified in two categories, each subdivided into two or three classes, and each class is divided into several pay grades.
+Researchers who are permanent employees of the CNRS, equivalent to lifelong research fellows in English-speaking countries, are classified in two categories, each subdivided into two or three classes, and each class is divided into several pay grades.

 In principle, research directors tend to head research groups, but this is not a general rule (a research scientist can head a group or even a laboratory and some research directors do not head a group).

 Employees for support activities include research engineers, studies engineers, assistant engineers and technicians.
 Contrary to what the name would seem to imply, these can have administrative duties (e.g. a secretary can be "technician", an administrative manager of a laboratory an "assistant engineer").

-All permanent support employees are recruited through annual nationwide competitive campaigns.
 Following a 1983 reform, the candidates selected have the status of civil servants and are part of the public service.